Loaded Baked Potatoes

 This simple loaded baked potato is beautiful and delicious!
 A fluffy potato with melted cheddar, sour cream, bacon, and green onions tucked into every crack.
 So simple and oh-so good!

-Russet potatoes are often the favorite for loaded baked potatoes because their high starch content creates that fluffy interior everyone wants.
+Russet potatoes expand so much when baked because their high starch content traps steam, which is what creates that fluffy interior.

 Similar Posts